Koowheel Hovershoes Review – Insane New Hover Skates For All Ages!

 Safety when riding

 First of all, no matter how excited you are to get started after unboxing, you should read the manual!
-Manufacturer advice on how to ride and use your hover shoes safely is important!
+Even though they’re relatively easy to operate, manufacturer advice on how to ride and use your hover shoes safely is important!

 Riding on the Hovershoes isn’t too difficult but does require some practice that varies from person to person.
 The claim that the shoes can be mastered in less than 10 to 30 minutes isn’t always true.
-Although they are self balancing, you do need to learn how to move backwards and forwards, turn around, and just get used to maneuvering around on them.
-Anyone who has ridden a hoverboard, skateboard, roller skates or roller blades etc before will probably find them super easy to learn though.
+Although they are self balancing, you do need to learn how to move backwards and forwards, master keeping balance, use the turn and stop function, and just get used to maneuvering around on them.
+Anyone who has ridden an electric hoverboard, skateboard, electric roller skates or roller blades etc before will probably find them super easy to learn though.

 The best way to master these Koowheel shoes properly is to borrow a support like walker or crutch or someone’s hand during the learning period, so that even if the shoes pull your legs away from each other (and they probably will when you first get started), the external support will keep you from falling over.